mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

    .. [#] Performing a |pit| restore requires |onprem| 4.2.13 or later.

 .. [#] |mms| requires a full backup for your first backup, after a
        snapshot has been deleted, and if the blockstore block size has been changed.
 Incremental backups reduce network transfer and storage costs.

+       This feature works with:

+       - MongoDB 4.0 and earlier.
-This feature works with MongoDB 4.2.6 or later.
+       - MongoDB 4.2.6 or later if running |fcv-link| 4.2 or later.

 .. cond:: onprem